 It also has one extremely annoying quirk.
-When you click on a live show to watch, Philo takes you to the beginning of the program instead of where it is in real time.
-If you try to fast forward to the present, you’ll likely get stuck watching commercials before you can jump ahead.
+When you click on a live show to watch, Philo takes you to the beginning of the program instead of where it is in real-time.
+If you try to fast-forward to the present, you’ll likely get stuck watching commercials before you can jump ahead.

 Out of the skinny bundles, Philo’s extra perks are by far the best.
 It’s the only one to include cloud DVR storage for free, and it also allows for streaming on up to three devices at one time.
 If you live in a family that wages war over the remote, Philo is worth the price of admission for this alone.

-Which streaming devices are compatible with Philo?
+Which streaming devices are supported by Philo TV?

 Philo recommends a minimum of 3 Mbps download speeds for SD quality, 7 Mbps for HD and 13 Mbps for HD streaming if other devices are connected to the network.
 Keep in mind, the more devices connected at once, the higher speeds you’ll need for reliable streaming.
 Not sure what you’re currently getting?
-Use our speedtest below to find out.
+Use our speed test below to find out.

-Will Philo save me money?
+Will Philo TV save me money?